jstetich/Lake_Water_Quality_sum/Analysis/Sebago-Lake-Details-Analysis.md

-We are interested in looking at smoothed temporal trends, so we are probably looking at using a GAM model or a GAMM model if we want to explicitly model stations as random factors. hat feels unnecessary for a preliminary analysis.
+We are interested in looking at smoothed temporal trends, so we are probably looking at using a GAM model or a GAMM model if we want to explicitly model stations as random factors.
+That feels unnecessary for a preliminary analysis.

 ``` r